losrobbos/coding-advanced-resources/README.md

 - Using a <b>Component library</b> for ready to use "plug & play" components with a base style: Like Material-UI, Reactstrap or React-Bootstrap
 - Using a library that allows us to directly write SCSS in components.
 Styled Components: https://styled-components.com/docs/basics

-Picking one approachs that fits all opinions & wishes is very hard to achieve, especially if we do not know these four approaches too well.
+Picking one approach that fits all opinions & wishes is very hard to achieve, especially if we do not know these four approaches too well + usually team members defend their favorite library "religiously" :)

 Ideally explore all options on one day together in the team: e.g. raw SCSS, SCSS in components using Styled Components and one component library like Material-UI.